psecio/websecio/_posts/2012-08-21__Effective-Upload-Handling-Tips.md

     In the above example, since the file we're working with is actually a text file, we'd get back `text/plain`.
 This way, even if we rename the `test1.txt` file to something like `test1.jpg`, the mime type will stay the same.
 (You'll need PHP 5.3.x or later to make native use of this functionality.
-If you're on an older version, check out the [PECL page](http://pecl.php.net/package/fileinfo) for the extension.)
+If you're on an older version (shame on you) , check out the [PECL page](http://pecl.php.net/package/fileinfo) for the extension.)

 3. **Validate the filename**: Yes, I know this sounds similar to #1, but hear me out.
 When the user submits a file to be uploaded, it's just a POST request with some extra